microsoft/vscode-wiki/Screen-Reader-Test.md

 **macOS:**
 - Verify there is a black box surrounding the line that is read
+- Move cursor right to (1, 2) with the right arrow.
+Verify it reads `e`.
+- Move cursor right to (1, 3) with the right arrow.
+Verify it reads `x`.

+**windows:**
+- Verify there is a black box surrounding the line that is read
+- Move cursor right to (1, 2) with the right arrow.
+Verify it reads `x`.
+- Move cursor right to (1, 3) with the right arrow.
+Verify it reads `p`.

 ## Screen Reader with Word Wrap